netnic0/wallbox-local/README.md

 Wallbox firmware for Shelly 1PM relay.

+## Features

+See [OCPP Features](./doc/ocpp-features.md) :books: to check the supported OCPP features.

 ## Usage

 See [Quick Start Guide](./doc/quick-start.md) :books: to understand how to set up and use the Wallbox.

 ## Development